Music Instructor - Strings

 He was additionally principal second violin of Appleton's Fox Valley Symphony during 2008-11.
 In 2009 he received an arts management certificate from the University of Massachusetts.

-During the summers of 2010 and 2011 he taught at Baldwin Wallace’s Summer Music Institute, and he will return to Baldwin Wallace in the spring of 2014 as a recitalist in their nationally recognized festival of J.S.
+During the summers of 2010 and 2011 he taught at Baldwin Wallace’s Summer Music Institute, and he returned to Baldwin Wallace in the spring of 2014 as a recitalist in their nationally recognized festival of J.S.
 Bach’s music.

 In 2011, he was soloist with the Sioux City (IA) Symphony in Corigliano's Red Violin Chaconne, and in 2012 served as guest concertmaster of the Lincoln Symphony.